 How we can help

 Farore Law helps clients analyse pay data and determine how best to manage a gender pay gap or ethnicity pay gap, and can advise on any appropriate action, including litigation.

 We have significant experience in dealing with equal pay cases, and have acted for many women (both individually and as a class) in bringing claims in the private and public sectors, as well assisting companies, law firms and barristers’ chambers with managing their gender pay gap and diversity matters.
-We have a particular interest where the gender pay gap is caused by lack of female progression and advise many organisations on this.
+We have a particular interest where the gender pay gap is caused by lack of female progression, and advise many organisations on this point.